Indra Lal Roy: First World War

 When the First World War broke out, Roy was attending St Paul's School, Hammersmith in London, England.
 Initially rejected by the Royal Flying Corps on the grounds of poor eyesight, Roy paid for a second opinion from a leading eye specialist, and the decision was overturned.
 Five months after turning 18, on 4 April 1917 he joined the RFC, and was commissioned as a second lieutenant on 5 July.
 After training and gunnery practice at Vendôme and Turnberry, he joined No. 56 Squadron on 30 October.
 Roy was part of "A" Flight, commanded by Captain Richard Maybery.

 On 6 December, Roy was injured and knocked unconscious after he crash-landed his S.E.5a fighter.
 Thought to be dead, he woke up in a French morgue.
 While recovering, Roy made numerous sketches of aircraft — many of which survive.
 In May he returned to duty as an equipment officer and within a few weeks was passed as medically fit to fly.
 He was transferred to Captain George McElroy's flight in No. 40 Squadron in June 1918.

 On his return to active service, Roy achieved ten victories (two shared) in thirteen days.
 His first was a Hannover over Drocourt on 6 July.
 This was followed by three victories in the space of four hours on 8 July (two Hannover Cs and a Fokker D.VII); two on 13 July (a Hannover C and a Pfalz D.III); two on 15 July (two Fokker D.VIIs); and one on 18 July (a DFW C.V).
 Roy's final victory came the following day when he shot down a Hannover C over Cagnicourt.
 He is believed to be the first and only Indian flying ace of the First World War.

 Roy was killed over Carvin on 22 July 1918 in a dog fight against the Fokker D.VIIs of Jagdstaffel 29.
 He is buried at Estevelles Communal Cemetery, Pas-de-Calais, France.

+Roy is featured in the Ministry of Defence publication "We were there" about the contribution of ethnic minorities who have fought for Great Britain for two hundred years.
+The brochure was based on an exhibition with the same title.